-Since the COVID-19 outbreak began last year, one of the significant challenges that restaurants face (beyond closings and restrictions regarding the service) is staffing.
+Since the COVID-19 outbreak and Brexit, one of the significant challenges that now restaurants face is staffing.

-A shortage of labor in the restaurant industry has resulted in numerous issues, including long wait times and miserable customers.
+A shortage of labour in the restaurant industry has resulted in numerous issues, including long wait times and miserable customers.

 This has led some owners of restaurants to come up with new ideas and include robots in the mix.